friquifund/website/pages/volunteer.md

 ---

 # Get Involved
-We are always looking for volunteers to help us grow and be able to reach more vulnerable youngsters.
+There are many ways to help, and we are always looking for volunteers to help us grow and be able to reach more vulnerable youngsters.
-<a href="https://forms.gle/qvA6dyxtcm7rNTK79" target="_blank">Contact us to join the Friqui revolution!</a>
+<a href="https://forms.gle/qvA6dyxtcm7rNTK79" target="_blank">Contact us to volunteer!</a>

 ## Have recurrent availability